Church Hospitality Ministry: How to Welcome & Engage Visitors

 Also, check to make sure your sidewalks and entries allow those in wheelchairs or with other disabilites to safely access your facilities.
 Once inside, these people should have the tools in place to allow them to move around safely and take part in services and activities.
 If their disability is hearing, sight or speech-related, work to ensure these disabilities don’t keep them from taking part in what’s going on and create safe areas for those who may be autistic or need sensory-friendly spaces.

-Your hospitality team or hospitality committee is the face of your church in many ways as the first people visitors see when they walk through the doors.
-That makes it essential to train these staff members and volunteers on the best way to interact with those who have special needs or disabilities.
+Your visitor welcome team or hospitality committee is the face of your church in many ways as the first people visitors see when they walk through the doors.
+It's essential to train these staff members and volunteers on the best way to interact with those who have special needs or disabilities.

-Even if your hospitality team doesn’t have an extensive background in this area, you can provide training for them so they’re able to be as welcoming and helpful as possible.
+Even if your hospitality team doesn’t have an extensive background in this area, you can provide hospitality volunteer training so they can be as welcoming and helpful as possible.

 Practical Implementation Tips